Spin1234/ResponsiveLoginPage/README.md

 Step4

-At last save both files and the double click on index.html from your directory.
+At last save both files and then double click on index.html from your directory.

 ![image](https://github.com/Spin1234/ResponsiveLoginPage/blob/main/Screenshot%20(37).jpg)